Fessible/Android-Notes/README.md

 # Android-Notes
-Android Project from som books
+Android project from some books.

 ### MyService
 This is a Android project from  ***The First Line Cod*** Chapter 9.